Willwrum/Willwrum/README.md

 Hello, I'm Will!
-I'm currently a second-year CS major at Cal Poly.
+I'm currently a third-year CS major at Cal Poly.
 I'm pretty new to a lot of this, but I'm very excited to learn.
 Being able to code and program at a high-level has been my lifelong dream!